House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Greenworks 24V Brushless 7 ¼” vs Ryobi 18V ONE+ P508

-These two saws are extremely similar at first glance.
-Both are 7 ¼” bladed circular saws with bevel cut capabilities.
+These two saws are similar at first glance.
+Both are 7 ¼” bladed circular saws with bevel-cut capabilities.
 Each has spindle locks for easy blade replacements and is brushless.
-However, some small differences make them separate.
+However, some small differences set them apart.

 Greenworks 40V 430 CFM Cordless vs Ryobi 40V 500 CFM Jet Fan

 However, there are some subtle differences.
-The Greenworks has 50 less CFM than the Ryobi but can reach speeds 15 MPH greater—topping out at 125 MPH.
+The Greenworks has 50 less CFM than the Ryobi but can reach speeds 15 MPH greater and top out at 125 MPH.
 But blowing speed alone doesn’t put it over the top.
 A speed of 110 MPH is still more than ample to blast out fallen leaves.
-What determines this matchup is the warranty offered to each product.
+What determines this matchup is the warranty offered by each company.
 The Greenworks only has a 2-year tool warranty and a 3-year battery warranty.
 Ryobi has the same 3-year battery warranty; however, it has a 5-year tool warranty.

 Our Verdict: Ryobi 40V 500 CFM Jet Fan Blower